nolantait/static-starter/README.md

 loader = FrontMatterParser::Loader::Yaml.new(allowlist_classes: [Date])

-Router.define do
+Staticky.router.define do
-  root to: Pages::Home
+  root to: Pages::Home.new

+  # Link directly to components or their classes in your routes
-  match "404", to: Pages::NotFound
+  match "404", to: Pages::NotFound.new
-  match "500", to: Pages::ServiceError
+  match "500", to: Pages::ServiceError.new(class: "bg-red-500")
   match "test", to: Pages::Nested::Test

+  # Write your own custom logic for parsing your markdown
   Dir["content/**/*.md"].each do |file|
     parsed = FrontMatterParser::Parser.parse_file(file, loader:)